 The EBA Guidelines specify that this criterion should be considered to have the requisite elements of the criterion if it is a prudentially regulated financial institution.

-This requirement is certainly met by BBVA, as confirmed .
+This requirement is certainly met by MBFSI, as confirmed in the sections mentioned above.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Expertise of the Servicer (Article 21 (8))